seanmacavaney/npids/README.md

 # npids

-This package provides time- and space-efficient bi-directional lookups for identifies.
+This package provides time- and space-efficient bi-directional lookups for identifiers.
 Contents are mmap'd, eliminating most load times and allowing for efficient caching through the file system.